Therapy with Horses for Seattle and the Eastside

 Where do sessions take place?

-Sessions are held in Redmond, Washington, serving Seattle and the greater Eastside.
+Sessions are held in Redmond, Washington, serving Seattle and the Eastside.

 Can equine therapy be combined with talk therapy?